kaffedyret/kaffedyret.mono/README.md

-# Welcome to Kaffedyret
+# Welcome to Kaffedyret&reg;

 Hello there, curious soul.

-This is the source code for the website of Kaffedyret.
+This is the source code for the website of Kaffedyret&reg;.
 The goal of having this repository public is to challenge myself to write easy-to-read, easy-to-understand, simple, and fast-paced code.
 A part of being a senior developer is understanding when to cut corners.
 In this project the aim is to spend as little time as possible developing so I have more to roast coffee.

-## What the heck is Kaffedyret?
+## What the heck is Kaffedyret&reg;?

-Kaffedyret is a nano coffee roastery based in Norway run by Christian and his wife Elisabeth.
+Kaffedyret&reg; is a nano coffee roastery based in Norway run by Christian and his wife Elisabeth.
 Christian is a senior frontend developer by day and coffee roaster by night.
-Oh, and Kaffedyret is Norwegian for "The Coffee Animal".
+Oh, and "kaffedyret" is Norwegian for "the coffee animal".

 ## Cool, so where can I buy coffee?